Rhyl Lifeboat Station: 1960s onwards

+In 2019, the long-serving All-weather lifeboat 12-24 Lil Cunningham (ON 1183) was withdrawn from service.
+The boat was replaced by a state-of-the-art £2.5M lifeboat, and Shannon Launch and Recovery System (SLARS).
+The new lifeboat, 13-34 Anthony Kenneth Heard (ON 1341), arrived at Rhyl at 11:45 on Sunday 13 October 2019, escorted by the station’s current lifeboats Lil Cunningham and D-class Mary Maxwell (D-770), and former Rhyl lifeboat 37-22 Har Lil (ON 993).

 Description

 The lifeboat station is built on the promenade in Rhyl.
 The building contains the All-weather lifeboat (ALB) with Shannon Launch and Recovery System (SLARS), Inshore lifeboat (ILB), launched with a marinised County Tractor, and a Land-Rover Defender, used for Search and Rescue operations off the coast of Rhyl.
 The station also has a short concrete slipway that leads down to the beach.
 Each boat is kept on a carriage attached to a tractor which propels it down to the water and brings it back after use.
 A fundraising shop is situated on the west side of the boathouse.

 Area of operation

 The All-Weather lifeboat at Rhyl has a top speed of 25 kn.
 The lifeboat can cover an area from Colwyn Bay (west) to Mostyn (east).
 North of the station the All-Weather lifeboat covers the Oil and Gas platforms of the Douglas and Hamilton fields, and also the windfarms of North Hoyle; Rhyl Flats; and the Gwynt-Y-Mor fields.
 Rhyl Lifeboat is a part of the contingency plan for any evacuation of the rigs.
 The area also covers the outer approaches to Liverpool.
 Adjacent ALBs are at to the west, and to the east.
 There is an ILB station at both and to the east.